This entry has two categories. First, because it started as a Lifeguard’s Saga long before I even knew it would exist.

 In 2013 or 2014, I don’t remember if it was two years in a row or just 2014 alone, I met an old couple around their 80’s who came to the beach almost every morning if the weather was good.
 They were very nice to me, and I learned a lot from the stories that they shared with me.
 Two of those I’ll even adapt to use on my future books.

-When the summer was over, the beaches cease to be watched by the lifeguards and as such I stopped seeing them.
-In 2015 I did not work as a lifeguard in the summer but this year I recycled the course and I’m currently working as one in the same beach as before.
+When the summer was over, the beaches cease to be watched by the lifeguards and as such, I stopped seeing them.
+In 2015 I did not work as a lifeguard in the summer but this year I recycled the course and I’m currently working as one on the same beach as before.

 They gave me their number before, in case if I was passing by their town, to give them a call and pay them a visit.
 Such a thing never came to pass.

 A lot could have happened in two years… I met people who died in that same period of time.
-I refrained from calling the number I have, afraid of hearing the bad and old news but also to invoke the memory of the one(s) lost to whoever could answer that phone.
+I refrained from calling the number I have, afraid of hearing the bad and old news that also invokes the memory of the one(s) lost to whoever could answer that phone.

 Today, the woman came to the beach accompanied by a young man who I strongly guess him to be her son.